munichbughunter/SevenFacette/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [7Facette Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-## I don't want to read this whole thing I just have a question!!!

-> **Note:** Please don't file an issue to ask a question.
-You'll get faster results by using the resources below.

 ## What should I know before I get started?

 ### 7Facette and Modules